Nebular theory, Crossing star theory, Modern theory, Solar telescope and Hubble telescope

 - The contraction of the nebula (gaseous sphere): The solar system originated from a glowing gaseous sphere revolving around itself, this sphere is called a nebula.
 Over time, the nebula lost its heat gradually, so its size contracted and its revolving speed around itself (its axis) increased.

-- Formation of the gaseous rings: The centrifugal force arising from the rotation of nebula around its axis led to the nebula lost its spherical shape and became in a form of a flat rotating disk, and separation of parts of the nebula in the form of gaseous rings, that also rotate around the remaining flaming mass and in the same direction.
+- Formation of the gaseous rings: The centrifugal force arising from the rotation of the nebula around its axis led to the nebula losing its spherical shape and became in a form of a flat rotating disk, and the separation of parts of the nebula in the form of gaseous rings, that also rotate around the remaining flaming mass and in the same direction.

-- Formation of the solar system: The gaseous rings cooled down and frozen forming the planets of the solar system, while the flaming mass that is remained in the centre formed the “Sun“.
+- Formation of the solar system: The gaseous rings cooled down and froze forming the planets of the solar system, while the flaming mass that remained in the centre formed the “Sun“.

 - Another huge star (crossing stars) approached the Sun, and the star attracted the Sun to it, leading to a great expansion in the part of the Sun-facing it.